CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'Windows images', 'Packer', 'WinRM', 'PowerShell', 'AMIs', 'Azure images', 'VMware templates'.
-These are terms practitioners naturally use when working with Windows image building.
+Includes strong natural keywords users would say: 'Windows images', 'Packer', 'WinRM', 'PowerShell', 'AMIs', 'Azure images', 'VMware templates'.
+These cover the main terms someone working in this domain would use.

 3 / 3